HaxeFlixel/flixel-docs/documentation/02_handbook/07-flxsave.html.md

 #### Other methods

-In the Save demo the application creates and binds a `FlxSave` variable when the demo state initializes (see `PlayState.create()` ), and then leaves this variable accessible for loading and saving from that point on.
+In the Save demo the application creates and binds a `FlxSave` variable when the demo state initializes (see `PlayState#create()`), and then leaves this variable accessible for loading and saving from that point on.
 This allows you to continually update the save object when necessary, but it's equally valid to create, initialize, and bind a FlxSave variable only when loading and saving.
 In that case you should familiarize yourself with `.close()` and `.destroy()`for safe and efficient handling of your `FlxSave`.

 To review these additional methods and check out any other `FlxSave` functionality in more detail, take a look at the [API documentation](http://api.haxeflixel.com/flixel/util/FlxSave.html) or look at the class definition itself (currently under the util package in the flixel library).